thomasgladwin/teg_regr_tests/README.md

 O <- teg_regr_tests(X, y, H)

 tests against the hypothesis that predictors X1 and X4 have a weight of 0; or, equivalently, it tells you whether adding the set of predictors {X1 and X4} to the model without them results in a significant increase in explained variance.
-The function (unless told to suppress output) will provide the usual regression output from lm(), with the final two lines providing the AIC comparison (for nested models only) and F-test for the hypothesis:
+The function (unless told to suppress output) will provide the usual regression output from lm() and the tests of the linear hypothesis:

-Reduced model AIC =  433 , versus full-fit AIC =  424

-F-test of linear constraint: F(2, 75) = 6.47, p = 0.00255
+F-test of linear constraint: F(2, 395) = 0.639, p = 0.529  (p < .05 rejects constrained model.)
+Constrained model AIC =  -633
+Full model AIC =  -630
+Difference =  -2.71  (negative supports constrained model).

-So, in this case, the reduced model is worse than the full model in terms of AIC and the F-test agrees, as removing the predictors results in a significant increase in unexplained variance.
+So, in this case, the reduced model is better than the full model in terms of AIC and the F-test agrees, as removing the predictors does not result in a significant increase in unexplained variance.